- Assoc. Prof. Jane Elith

-Jane is an Australian Research Council Future Fellow based at the University of Melbourne.
+Jane is an Associate Professor based at the University of Melbourne.
 She specialises in methods for implementing and evaluating species distribution models with a focus on relevance to intended applications.

 Fiona is an Associate Professor and ARC Future Fellow, interested in reproducibility and open science in ecology, how scientists and other experts reason and make decisions, and various aspects of interdisciplinary conservation science, including conservation psychology.

 Gurutzeta’s areas of interest include optimal monitoring, study design, the modelling of species detectability and adaptive management.

 - Dr José Lahoz-Monfort